HeatherOrtegaMcMillan/telco_churn_classification_project/README.md

 customer_id | customer id number                       | object

 ## Ideas and Hypotheses
+### Key Findings
+- Does having Internet relate to whether customer churns in the first year?
+    - According to $\chi^2$ testing
+, there's evidence to suggest that having internet or not, relates to customer churn.
+- Does paying by a mailed check relate to whether customer churns in the first year?
+    - Accoridng to $\chi^2$ testing there's evidence to suggest that payment type is related to custoemr churn.

 ## How to recreatae this Project
 You will need your own env file with database credentials along with all the necessary files listed below to run my final project notebook.

 1. Read the README.md
-2. Download the aquire.py, prepare.py, and final_report.ipynb files into your working directory
+2. Download the aquire.py, prepare.py, explore.py and final_report.ipynb files into your working directory
 3. Add your own env file to your directory. (user, password, host)
 4. Run the final_telco_report.ipynb notebook

+### Skills Required
+Technical Skills
+- Python
+    - Pandas
+    - Seaborn
+    - Matplotlib
+    - Numpy -Sklearn

+- SQL

+- Statistical Analysis
+    - Descriptive Stats
+    - Hypothesis Testing
+    - T-test
+    - Chi^2 Test

+- Classifcation Modeling
+    - Logistical Regression
+    - Random Forest
+    - KNN
+    - Baseline Accuracy

 ### Other Related Resourses
 - [First telco churn project](https://public.tableau.com/profile/heather.mcmillan#!/vizhome/StorytellingProject-TelcoChurn/RetentionPresentation) on Tableau